jtebert/how-to-make/project.md

 ---

+# Week 13

+updated chassis design (fix wheel spacing, different holes for phototransistors)

+PCB design with motor control by MOSFETs

+issues with holes (not big enough holes for phototransistor wires, not checking available screw sizes first)

+initial issues with power (and why it's good to have a power LED)

+---

 # Parts List

 This is based on the parts I've identified so far, and I'll update this as I go.
 The total per-robot price is inching up, but it's still well within what's considered low-cost robotics.